-- 8.4.9 The Environmental Statement states that emissions to air can be adequately controlled through appropriate working practices.
-The Environment Agency and Health and Safety Executive will be responsible for stipulating detailed operational practices with respect to preventing any adverse effects from air emissions. - 8.4.10 For example all asbestos stripping will be carried out in sealed conditions with negative air pressure so that dispersal of fibre into the atmosphere will be negligible.
+8.4.8 The Environmental Statement states that emissions to air can be adequately controlled through appropriate working practices.
+The Environment Agency and Health and Safety Executive will be responsible for stipulating detailed operational practices with respect to preventing any adverse effects from air emissions.

+8.4.9 For example all asbestos stripping will be carried out in sealed conditions with negative air pressure so that dispersal of fibre into the atmosphere will be negligible.
+This will be carried out in accordance with the United Kingdom Control of Asbestos Regulations 2006.
 The removal of naturally occurring low level radioactive substances would be subject to specific procedures controlled by the Environment Agency.